 “Despite the planting challenges that were faced in the spring, 2011 was a good crop year,” says CEO of Grain Farmers of Ontario Barry Senft.
 “As a result the fee revenues from the 2011 crops exceeded our expectations.
 This, along with the strong beginning to our 2012 crop year, has provided us the opportunity to further lower license fees for our members.”

-Beginning July 1, 2011, the license fees paid for corn, soy and direct marketed wheat are as follows (includes GFP Premium*):
+Beginning July 1, 2012 the license fees paid for corn, soybeans and direct marketed wheat are as follows:

-For further details on our license fees please go to www.gfo.ca/dealers.
+For further details on license fees please visit www.gfo.ca/marketing/dealers.

 Grain Farmers of Ontario